Royal Dutch Shell plc second quarter 2016 interim dividend

 For further information on the Programme, including how to join if you are eligible, please refer to the appropriate publication available on www.shell.com/scrip.

-Dividend timetable for the first quarter 2016 interim dividend
+Dividend timetable for the second quarter 2016 interim dividend

 Note - Both a different scrip and currency election date may apply to shareholders holding shares in a securities account with a bank or financial institution ultimately holding through Euroclear Nederland.
 This may also apply to other shareholders who do not hold their shares either directly on the Register of Members or in the corporate sponsored nominee arrangement.
 Shareholders can contact their broker, financial intermediary, bank or financial institution for the election deadline that applies.
 A different scrip election date may apply to registered and non-registered ADS holders.
 Registered ADS holders can contact The Bank of New York Mellon for the election deadline that applies.
 Non-registered ADS holders can contact their broker, financial intermediary, bank or financial institution for the election deadline that applies.